history, buffalo near-extinction, Plains tribes, American bison, Native American history, buffalo slaughter, bison restoration

 "Be wary of thieves and assassins that infest the place."
 When Robert E. Lee surrendered at Appomattox Court House in April of 1865, most Americans assumed that the violence of the past four years would simply fade away.
 It did not.

-Pony Express, frontier, West, telegraph, transcontinental, communication
+post, Pony Express, frontier, West, telegraph, transcontinental, communication

 The Pony Express lives in American memory as a story of speed, danger, and hard riding across open country.
 A young rider changes horses in the dark.
 A leather mochila is thrown over a fresh saddle.
 The horse is gone again before the dust has settled.